terralang/terra/README.md

 We've already seen some simple function definitions.
 In addition to taking multiple parameters, functions in Terra (and Lua) can return multiple values:

-    terra sort2(a : int, b : int, c : int) : {int,int} --the return type is optional
+    terra sort2(a : int, b : int) : {int,int} --the return type is optional
         if a < b then
             return a, b
         else